 ‘Board’ means the board of directors of the Company as constituted from time to time.

+‘Chairperson’ includes each individual appointed by the Board to the office of Chairperson (which may be more than one individual).

 ‘Child’ includes an ex nuptial child and a legally adopted child.

 ‘Company’ means Support Act Limited.